Kenya's president orders new lockdown to battle COVID-19 wave | Health

 Kenya's president orders new lockdown to battle COVID-19 wave

-Kenya as of Thursday had reported 126,170 cases and 2,092 deaths in total, according to the health ministry.
+Kenya as of Thursday had reported 126,170 cases and 2,092 deaths in total.
 The president said the positive test rate hit 22% this week compared to January's 2%.
+This month, an average of seven Kenyans have died each day from COVID-19, up from three a day in January and February.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)